Kong/docs.konghq.com/src/gateway/kong-enterprise/workspaces/index.md

 badge: enterprise
 ---

-This chapter aims to provide a step-by-step tutorial on how to set up workspaces, entities, and see it in action.

-## Important Note: Conflicting Services or Routes in workspaces

 Workspaces provide a way to segment Kong entities—entities in a workspace are isolated from those in other workspaces.
 That said, entities such as Services and Routes have "routing rules", which are pieces of info